tomsch420/phd-thesis/chapters/probability_theory.typ

 Notation: $A tack.t.double B$.
 Information about $B$ does not give information about $A$ and vice versa.
 ]<def:independence>

-Efficiently representing probability distributions is one goal of probabilistic machine learning.
+One goal of probabilistic machine learning is efficiently representing probability distributions.
 It's often assumed that distributions over single (univariate) random variables can be represented more effectively compared to complex relationships between multiple variables.
 Therefore, the independence operator in this context is primarily applied to entire variables.
 By assuming independence between certain variables, machine learning algorithms can make simplifying assumptions that allow for more efficient calculations and model training.

 The definition of independence can be expanded to conditional independence.